adrianstevens/Hextris/README.md

 # Hextris
-Hextris clone on WPF - port of some old C++ code I wrote years ago (for mom).
-Code is VS2015 compatible.
+Hextris clone on WPF - port of some old C++ code I wrote years ago for mom (she requested a new version).

-Game is almost playable.
+Game is almost fuly playable.